solo2121/sysadmin-security-scripts/README.md

    git clone https://github.com/solo2121/sysadmin-security-scripts.git
    cd sysadmin-security-scripts

-2. Review documentation:

-📚 Documentation Guides
-File	Description
-Pentesting Workflow - End-to-end penetration testing methodology System Recovery Guide - Bare-metal recovery using TimeShift snapshots

-⚖️ Usage Policy

-    WARNING:
+⚠️ Critical Usage Notice

+Operational Guidelines:

+    Thoroughly review all scripts before execution

+    Validate in isolated test environments first

+    Understand each script's functionality and potential impact

+    Adjust parameters according to your specific environment

+Legal and Ethical Requirements:

     Use exclusively on systems you own or have explicit written authorization to test

-        Compliance with all applicable laws is required
+    Compliance with all applicable laws is mandatory

-        Maintain appropriate audit trails for all operations
+    Maintain comprehensive audit trails for all operations

     No warranty provided - use at your own risk

+    :warning: Unauthorized use of these tools may violate computer security laws.
+Proceed with extreme caution and proper authorization.

+🤝 Contributing

+We welcome contributions through:

+    Issue reporting

+    Feature requests

+    Pull requests

+Development Standards:

+    Maintain POSIX shell compatibility

+    Include clear header comments in all scripts

+    Use descriptive variable and function names

+    Validate on multiple Linux distributions

+    Keep dependencies to a minimum

 📄 License